cfculhane/AnkiPopupWikipedia/README.md

 - Popup of either full mobile pages, or shorter extracts
 - page caching to speed up repeated searches
-- Full HTML popups with
+- Multilanguage support - change the language in `config.json` with the language [as per list here](https://en.wikipedia.org/wiki/List_of_Wikipedias#List).

-This is currently in beta stage - things will almost certainly break!
+This addon currently in beta stage - things will almost certainly break!
 Please submit a bug report if it does.

 ### Installation